aherbert/gdsc-smlm/docs/results_plugins.rst

 The `NOBIAS <https://github.com/BiteenMatlab/NOBIAS>`_ localisations file format.
 This is a Matlab matrix file containing the track IDs and jump steps in the X and Y dimensions.

 The file uses Matlab's Mat5 binary format with the extension ``.mat``.
 The file has a struct named ``data``.
 This has an array named ``TrID`` of `n` rows by 1 column, where `n` is the number of jump steps, representing the track IDs.
 The export uses the original track IDs from the tracks, not a sequence starting from 1.
 A second array named ``obs`` of 2 by `n` columns represents the track jump sizes in pixels.
 To allow motion blur correction, a third array named ``obs_corr`` matching the size of ``obs`` is provided.
 This contains the product of consecutive steps in each dimension, e.g. x[i]*x[i+1] for all i+1 < n.
 The value at the end of the array for each dimension is `nan`.
+For convenience an array named ``Frame`` is added to the data corresponding to the start frame of each jump observation.
+This allows the jump to be identified in the original results using the key ``Frame:ID``, facilitating export of the NOBIAS results with categories assigned to each result.

 Note: The apparent transpose of columns and rows for the two named fields matches the example data format provided by NOBIAS.
 The ``TrID`` matrix is used as a 1D array and columns*rows must equal `n`.